flashbots/suapp-examples/examples/build-eth-block/README.md

 This demo requires *suave-geth* to be configured for mainnet.
 Currently, it's hard-coded for Holesky testnet.

-Check out this branch to reconfigure the node for mainnet and rebuild the binary:
+In another terminal, checkout this branch to configure the node for mainnet and rebuild the binary:

 ```sh
 # in suave-geth/